mdozmorov/R_notes/README.md

 - [ggstream](https://github.com/davidsjoberg/ggstream) - A package to make streamplots

+- [MetBrewer](https://github.com/BlakeRMills/MetBrewer) - Color palette package in R inspired by works at the Metropolitan Museum of Art in New York

 - [paletteer](https://github.com/EmilHvitfeldt/paletteer) - Collection of most color palettes in a single R package

 - [ggsci](https://CRAN.R-project.org/package=ggsci) - Scientific Journal and Sci-Fi Themed Color Palettes for 'ggplot2'